Swif7ify/react-native-earl-gamepad/README.md

 Drop-in component to see a controller diagram that lights up buttons, shows stick offsets, and lists state.
 Shows live metadata (name/vendor/product, mapping, axes/buttons count, vibration support) and includes vibration test buttons plus a loader prompt when no pad is connected.

+The State panel includes:

+-   Per-stick plots (left/right) with axis values, crosshairs, and a dashed trace from center to the current dot.
+-   Touchpad click indicator (PS touchpad click is mapped to `touchpad`; position is not exposed by the Gamepad API).

 ```tsx
 import { GamepadDebug } from "react-native-earl-gamepad";